 {\it Proof of Theorem~\ref{thm:oracle:bound}:} We follow the general proof scheme for PAC-Bayes bounds, with some important differences.
 Fist, Hoeffding's inequality will be replaced by Bernstein's inequality.
-But another very important point is to use the inequality on the ``relative losses'' $ \ell_i(\theta^*) - \ell_{i}(\theta) $ instead of the loss $\ell_i(\theta)$ (for this reason, these bounds are sometimes called ``relative bounds'').
+But another very important point is to use the inequality on the ``relative losses'' $ \ell_i(\theta^*) - \ell_{i}(\theta) $ instead of the loss $\ell_i(\theta)$ (for this reason, excess risk bounds are also sometimes called ``relative bounds'').
 This is to ensure that we can use Bernstein condition.
 So, let us fix $\theta\in\Theta$ and apply Lemma~\ref{lemma:bernstein} to $U_i= \ell_i(\theta^*) - \ell_{i}(\theta) $.
-Note that $\mathbb{E}_{U_i}=R(\theta^*)-R(\theta)$, thus we obtain:
+As $\mathbb{E}(U_i)=R(\theta^*)-R(\theta)$, we obtain:

 Put $\lambda = t n $ and note that

 thanks to Bernstein condition.
 Thus:

 Rearranging terms: